etiennep249/qdfm/README.md

 Currently using a forked winit since it doesn't support drag and drop. event_processor.rs and platform::mod.rs are the only modified files

+2025-04-16: It should now be implemented by winit, move to their version and remove our fork when adding wayland support.

 # Testing:

 cargo test -- --test-threads=1

-Since they all act on the same test directory, running them in multiple threads can cause issues
+Since they all act on the same test directory, running them in multiple threads can cause issues.
+Eventually might be worth changing this to different names to run them faster.

 # Attributions
 Made with: [Slint](https://github.com/slint-ui/slint)

-Icons:

-drive.svg - CC-BY-SA - snwh - https://github.com/snwh/suru-icon-theme/
-file.svg & folder.svg - CC-BY - Dazzle UI - https://www.svgrepo.com/author/Dazzle%20UI/